murchandamus/bips/bip-update-process.md

 may continue to update the draft as necessary in the git repository.
 Updates to drafts by the author should also be submitted as pull requests.

-#### Nominated[^nominated]
+#### Preliminary[^preliminary]

-When the author is confident that their BIP represents a net-improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the Bitcoin community, they may update the BIP’s status to Nominated to indicate that they recommend adoption or implementation of the BIP.
+When the author is confident that their BIP represents a net-improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the Bitcoin community, they may update the BIP’s status to Preliminary to indicate that they recommend adoption or implementation of the BIP.
 Where applicable, the author must ensure that any proposed specification is solid, not unduly complicated, and definitive.
 Subsequently, a BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill omissions in the specification, add test vectors for edge-cases, or address other issues discovered as the BIP is adopted.

-A Nominated BIP can only move to Active or to Abandoned.
+A Preliminary BIP can only move to Active or to Abandoned.
 Any necessary changes to the specification should be minimal and interfere as little as possible with on-going or concluded adoption.
-If a Nominated BIP is found to need substantial functional changes, it may be preferable to move it to Abandoned, and to draft a new BIP with the changes instead.
+If a Preliminary BIP is found to need substantial functional changes, it may be preferable to move it to Abandoned, and to draft a new BIP with the changes instead.

 #### Active

-At the earliest three months after a BIP has been moved to Nominated, a BIP may be advanced to Active upon request by any community member with evidence that the idea described in the BIP is in active use.
+At the earliest three months after a BIP has been moved to Preliminary, a BIP may be advanced to Active upon request by any community member with evidence that the idea described in the BIP is in active use.
 Such evidence includes for example: two or more projects having deployed support for the BIP in mainnet software releases, a soft fork proposal’s activation criteria having been met on the network, or rough consensus for the BIP having been demonstrated.